Corporate Governance Statement

 As Chairman, I consider the operation of the Board as a whole and the performance of the directors individually regularly.
 We have not, so far however, carried out a board performance evaluation so we have not complied with principle 7 of the QCA Code which requires the Company to carry out a board performance evaluation.

 Responsibility for the overall leadership of the Group and setting the Group’s values and standards sits with the Board.
 We understand that these values influence and shape our business.
 Our Company values of being Accountable, Straightforward, Challenging and operating with Dignity and Respect are taught to all employees and ensure the customer is at the centre of everything we do.
 These values also ensure a unified culture and consistent behaviours across our business.

 During the year ThinkSmart has undertaken a number of investor relations activities.
 These include investor roadshows, participation at investor conferences and attending other events where investors have the opportunity to meet and talk to the Directors and senior management.
 During the year the Board has continued to review governance and the Group’s corporate governance framework.
-We have reviewed our governance against the new QCA Code and will continue to do so annually as required by AIM Rule 26.
+We review our governance against the QCA Code annually as required by AIM Rule 26.

 Governance structures and Processes

 The Board comprises two Executive Directors being Ned Montarello (Chairman) and Gary Halton (CFO), and three Non-Executive Directors, being David Adams, Peter Gammell and Roger McDowell, whom the Board believe are independent.
 It is considered that this gives the necessary mix of industry specific and broad business experience necessary for the effective governance of the Group.